 Programme Background & Aim

-Modelled after the National Science Foundation (NSF) I-Corps programme in the United States, the National Lean LaunchPad Programme (“Programme”) prepares scientists and engineers to extend their focus beyond the university laboratory, and accelerates the economic and societal benefits of research projects that are ready to move toward commercialization.
+Modelled after the National Science Foundation (NSF) I-Corps programme in the United States, the National Lean LaunchPad Programme (“Programme”) aims to provide an evidence based and structured learning process to guide the teams to work on validating the critical factors for successful technology commercialization.

 Conducted over a 10-week period, the Programme uses the Lean start-up methodology and emphasizes rapid, iterative and low-cost experiential learning, with participants focusing on discovering customer problems that their technology can best solve, and exploring the right business model to deliver their solutions.